vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

             *                    /healthz/ready*
 ```

-If we wanted to see an individual route, we can ask for its output as `json` like this:
+If you want to see an individual route, you can ask for its output as `json` like this:

 ```bash
 istioctl proxy-config routes deploy/istio-ingressgateway.istio-system --name http.80 -o json